 Curriculum Vitae

-I am a Research Director at Meta AI (FAIR team).
-I lead a team of 60+ researchers who develop AI technology to solve grand challenges in the natural sciences.
-Before, I worked as an Assistant Professor (with tenure) at Delft University of Technology, and as a post-doctoral researcher under supervision of Lawrence Saul at University of California, San Diego.
+Before joining Meta, I worked as an Assistant Professor (with tenure) at Delft University of Technology, and as a post-doctoral researcher under supervision of Lawrence Saul at University of California, San Diego.
 I received my Ph.D. from Tilburg University in 2009 under the supervision of Eric Postma and Jaap van den Herik.
 I have visited the labs of Geoffrey Hinton at University of Toronto, and of Maja Pantic at Imperial College London.
 I obtained an M.Sc. degree in computer science from Maastricht University in 2005.

 Full Resume